-These walking trails allow you to explore not only the countryside around us, but some of the sites within the town of Stroud itself.
-This includes some of the history and culture of the town and valleys that surround it.
+These walking trails allow you to explore not only the countryside around Stroud, but some of the sites within the town itself, taking in the history and culture of Stroud and valleys that surround it.

 Download the walk - Walk 1 Stroud to Rodborough Common